Mabi19/static-htmx-connect-4/README.md

 HTMX isn't powerful enough to drive the game logic without a backend server (which is a good thing normally), so it's mostly just used to insert new tokens into the game board.

-Soon there'll be a blog post explaining how it works.
-But not yet.
+I also made a [blog post](https://mabi.land/blog/static-htmx-connect-4/) that explains how it works.